hapify/hapify/docs/templating/hapify/code-samples.md

 In a single-model template, this block lists all models that refer to the current one and deletes them.
 The first iteration loops over all models that have dependency to this one.
 The second iteration loops over all entity relations contained in those dependent models.

+**Note**: The `ReferencedIn` array contains all models that refer to the current one through entity fields.
+Only referring entity fields are defined in those referring models.
+Therefore, if you loop over refers' fields, you won't be disturbed by other fields.

 === "Long syntax"